Robert Stanfield

-Robert Lorne Stanfield PC QC FRCGS (April 11, 1914 – December 16, 2003) was a Canadian politician who served as the 17th premier of Nova Scotia from 1956 to 1967 and the leader of the Official Opposition and leader of the federal Progressive Conservative Party of Canada from 1967 to 1976.
+Robert Lorne Stanfield PC QC FRCGS (April 11, 1914 – December 16, 2003) was a Canadian politician who served as the 17th premier of Nova Scotia from 1956 to 1967 and the leader of the Official Opposition and leader of the Progressive Conservative Party of Canada from 1967 to 1976.

 Born into an affluent Nova Scotia clothing manufacturing and political family in Truro, Stanfield graduated from Dalhousie University and Harvard Law School in the 1930s.
 He was a lawyer before becoming the leader of the Nova Scotia Progressive Conservative Party in 1948, with the goal of reviving the party that did not have a single seat in the legislature.
 After a rebuilding period, Stanfield led the party to a majority government in 1956; their first victory since 1928.
-Carrying the party to four majorities in total, Stanfield's government is credited with modernizing the way the province delivered education and medical services.
+Leading the party to four majorities in total, Stanfield's government established Industrial Estates Limited (IEL) to attract new industry in Nova Scotia, introduced hospital insurance and a provincial sales tax (PST) to fund half of it, prioritized human rights for Black Nova Scotians, and drastically increased funding for education.

-In 1967, he resigned as premier and became the leader of the federal Progressive Conservative (PC) Party, thus becoming the leader of the Official Opposition.
+In 1967, he resigned as premier and was elected the leader of the federal Progressive Conservative (PC) Party, thus becoming the leader of the Official Opposition.
 In the 1968 federal election, he suffered a landslide defeat to the incumbent Liberals led by Prime Minister Pierre Trudeau.
 In 1972, Stanfield recovered the PCs' standing and narrowly lost to Trudeau for a second time.
 In 1974, he lost to Trudeau's Liberals for a third time by a wide margin.
 Stanfield was a strong supporter of bilingualism, putting him at odds with some members of the PC Party.
 He resigned as leader in 1976 and from politics in 1979.

-In retirement, he lived mostly in Ottawa, and died there in 2003 from complications due to pneumonia.
-He is sometimes referred to as "the best prime minister Canada never had".
-As one of Canada's most distinguished and respected statesmen, he was one of only several people granted the style "The Right Honourable" who were not so entitled by virtue of an office held.
+In retirement, he lived mostly in Ottawa, and campaigned for the Meech Lake Accord, the Charlottetown Accord, and free trade in the 1980s and early 1990s.
+He died in Ottawa in 2003 from complications due to pneumonia.
+He was one of only several people granted the style "The Right Honourable" who were not so entitled by virtue of an office held.